dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1601.md

 Conclusion

 Yes, this is tricky.
-And I’m not saying that the change of decoupling modes should be a trivial configuration option (though sometimes that is appropriate).
-What I’m saying is that the decoupling mode of a system is one of those things that is likely to change with time, and a good architect foresees and appropriately facilitates those changes.
+And I'm not saying that the change of decoupling modes should be a trivial configuration option (though sometimes that is appropriate).
+What I'm saying is that the decoupling mode of a system is one of those things that is likely to change with time, and a good architect foresees and appropriately facilitates those changes.

 158